hyperstown/pure-snow.js/README.md

 showSnow(true); // snow can be disabled using showSnow function
 ```

-**NOTE: When used via a script tag generateSnow will run after document has been loaded.**
+**NOTE: When used via a script tag, generateSnow will run automatically after document has been loaded.**

 Create snow element.